awslabs/aws-sdk-swift/reference/0.x/AWSElasticsearchService/ElasticsearchClient.md

 ### `addTags(input:completion:)`

 Attaches tags to an existing Elasticsearch domain.
 Tags are a set of case-sensitive key value pairs.
 An Elasticsearch domain may have up to 10 tags.
-See <a href="http:​//docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains.html#es-managedomains-awsresorcetagging" target="_blank">
-Tagging Amazon Elasticsearch Service Domains for more information.
+See [ Tagging Amazon Elasticsearch Service Domains for more information.](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains.html#es-managedomains-awsresorcetagging)

 ``` swift
 public func addTags(input: AddTagsInput, completion: @escaping (ClientRuntime.SdkResult<AddTagsOutputResponse, AddTagsOutputError>) -> Void)